oro-os/link/firmware/link-firmware/README.md

 # x86 Oro Link

-> [!IMPORTANT]
-> This version of the firmware is no longer maintained and will
-> ultimately be removed from the codebase.
-See `link-firmware` for
-> current development.

 This folder houses the firmware for the x86 version of the Oro Link, meant for testing x86 and x86_64 machines.